-6. Segmental analysis
+5. Segmental analysis

 The operating segments are aggregated into reportable segments, taking into consideration the nature of the business, operating markets and other factors.
-The Company operates in four core markets: Poland, Budapest, Bucharest and Belgrade.
-Additionally, the Company operates in Zagreb and starting from June 2017 its operation in Bulgaria is solely in Sofia.
-During 2016 the Company withdrew its operations in Slovakia.
+GTC operates in four core markets: Poland, Budapest, Bucharest and Belgrade.
+Additionally, GTC operates in Zagreb and starting from September 2017 its operation in Bulgaria is solely in Sofia.